mmerali96/mmerali-hydra-graduation-kata/NOTES.md

   - ⚠ After clearing all the bombs, find the next position to select
   - clearSquare function should print a message saying Square flagged as bomb after clearing it

+# Pomodoro 13: 1/4/2023 1040AM - 1105AM

+- 🚧 US4

+  - 🚧 After clearing all the bombs, find the next position to select
+  - clearSquare function should print a message saying Square flagged as bomb after clearing it

+  # Pomodoro 14: 1/4/2023 1110AM - 1135AM

+- 🚧 US4
+  - 🚧 After clearing all the bombs, find the next position to select
+    - ✅ build a list of all empty squares and return one at random
+    - 🚧 refactor selectNextPosition to reduce complexity
+  - clearSquare function should print a message saying Square flagged as bomb after clearing it

 ## Legend

 - ⚠ TODO